|

 This

-program only supports Post Script printers.
+program only supports Post Script printers, but as a

-possible to choose which printer to print to.
+which printer to print to.
+The

-queues available.
-Select Printer under
+available.
+Select Printer under the Options

-the printer queue name with.
-Once you
+name with.
+Once you have made a

-have made a selection, any future print job will go to that queue.
+selection, any future print job will go to that queue.

 Use

-Gsview or the Adobe Reader (Evince on linux) as a print preview and print from
+Gsview or the Adobe Reader (Evince on linux) as a print preview and print from the viewer (see

-the viewer (see Print Preview below).
+Print Preview below).

 You

 may choose to convert your print jobs to PDF format.
-In this case GhostScript will be called to
+In this case GhostScript

-convert the Post Script file to PDF format and a PDF viewer will be called to
+will be called to convert the Post Script file to PDF format and a PDF viewer

-display the resulting PDF file.
-Set the
+will be called to display the resulting PDF file.
+Set the print que

-print que name to UseAdobe.
+name to UseAdobe.

 You

-may choose to use Gsview as a print preview, or a PDF reader.
-Set the print que name to gsview or UseAdobe
+may choose to use Gsview as a print preview, or a PDF

-respectively.
-In either case, you can
+In either case, you can print from the viewer to non-Post Script

 Hitting